seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 **FALSTAFF**
 Fie! this is hot weather, gentlemen.
 Have you
-provided me here half a dozen sufficient men?
+provided me here sufficient men?

 **SHALLOW**
 Marry, have we, sir.
 Will you sit?